notifi-network/notifi-network.github.io/docs/advanced/xmtp-source.md

 # Alerts for new XMTP messages

-This page will walk through an integration of XMTP as a [source](../integration-overview/alerts-in-depth#source) using the **Notifi React Card** and **Admin Panel**.
+This page will walk through an integration of XMTP as a [source](../integration-overview/alerts-in-depth#source) using the **Notifi React Card** and **Admin Portal**.
 This will alert an user whenever they receive a new message to any XMTP conversation they have at the time of subscribing.

 Make sure you are using a SDK version higher than the following: